 As predicted last weekend heavy rain fall occured in eastern Austria.
 Also the HOAL was affected by high precipitation rates.

-In 30 hours around 60mm of rainfall occured and this led to a discharge rise at the catchment outlet from 1,5 l/s to over 40,0 l/s.
-Compared to the mean rates (820mm/year mean annual precipitation; 4,0 l/s mean annual runoff) this was a middle high event which we were happy to catch with our sensors and installations.
+In 24 hours around 90mm of rainfall occured and this led to a discharge rise at the catchment outlet from 2 l/s to around 1000,0 l/s.
+Compared to the mean rates (820mm/year mean annual precipitation; 4,0 l/s mean annual runoff) this was a high event which we were happy to catch with our sensors and installations.
 Several water samples were taken automatically and are currently under analysis for chemical and physical parameters in the laboratory.

 Due to the old age of the H-Flumes and the poor condition, new ones were dimensioned, designed, manufactured and installed.
 A total of eight new "modified H-Flumes" made of stainless steel were installed.
 The measured data can be used for calculating the flow paths, but also for the parameterization of various hydrologically models.

 Around the start of this year the disicion was made to install new measuring weirs.
 These weirs are designed according to the "Field manual for research in agricultural hydrology" from the United States Department of Agriculture (Handbook number 224).
 By evaluating the existing measurements over the past eight years, it was decided to use modified H-Flumes.
 These modified H-Flumes can measure higher flows through raised walls.
 Other advantages are less welding work and therefore little warping of the stainless steel, and not to forget the price-performance efficiency.